sqlxpert/z-container-api-kafka-aws-terraform/README.md

     this system (which of course is not tied to a pre-determined domain name).
     Proceed to view the responses from your new API...

-    If your Web browser configuration does not allow accessing Web sites with untrusted certificates, change the `enable_https` variable in Terraform, run `terraform apply` _twice_ (don't ask!), and `http:` links will work without redirection.
-After you have used `https:` with a particular site, your browser might no longer allow `http:` for that site.
-Try an alternate Web browser if necessary.
+    If your browser configuration does not allow accessing Web sites with untrusted certificates, change the `enable_https` variable in Terraform, run `terraform apply`&nbsp;, and `http:` links will work without redirection.
+After you have used `https:` with a particular domain, your browser might no longer allow `http:`&nbsp;.
+Try with another browser.

     </details>